ForkIt369/DUSA_iDAO/README.md

 DUSA is a meta-iDAO designed to orchestrate a vibrant ecosystem of human creativity, decentralized governance, and AI innovation.
 By incubating and coordinating multiple iDAOs, AI agents, and value creation mechanisms, DUSA creates a regenerative economy that continuously amplifies and rewards human ingenuity while leveraging AI capabilities.

-The Model Context Protocol (MCP) initiative represents one of DUSA's first incubated projects, demonstrating how the meta-iDAO can facilitate powerful synergies between human contributors and AI assets.

 ## Concentric Ring Architecture

 ```